th31dk/Simple-solder-fume-extractor/journal/journal.md

 4. Buck Converter
     I found [this one](https://www.aliexpress.us/item/3256807183204284.html) with a relatively small form factor.
 It steps down from 12v to 5v, perfect for what I need
 5. USB-C
     Great Scott covered [these](https://www.aliexpress.us/item/3256805275538893.html) in one of these videos.
 They honestly look amazing and I know exactly how I'll incorporate it into this project.
-I'll need resistors for it though
     ![image](/journal/assets/USBC_1.png)

 I think that's it!
 I'll create the full BOM right now and I should be able to start 3D modeling the case.